lifedox/granular-configuration-language/doc-spec/eagerio.md

 The direction of EagerIO I've chosen seems to be one where intent matters.

-Option 2 is the simplest to implement and is closest to the idea of doing all the loading during the import phase, so the cost at execution is minimal (though that is a Cloud costing optimization).
+Option 2 is the simplest to implement and is closest to the idea of doing all the loading during the import phase, so the cost at execution is minimal (though that is a cloud-cost optimization).

-Option 1 has very behind-the-scene magic.
+Option 1 has very behind-the-scenes magic.

 With EagerIO being more an exploration at the point in time, Option 2 is more worth the time than Option 1.